-ACS acoustics systems are well know for their natural sound.
+ACS is well know for their natural sound.

-Systems are installed to make acoustics variable such that halls can be used for multiple types of performances or to optimize/repair the natural acoustics.
+Systems are installed to make acoustics variable such that halls can be used for multiple types of performances and to optimise/repair the natural acoustics.

 ACS: A BRIEF DESCRIPTION

 In a room of a certain shape and size sound will be reflected off (or absorbed by) the materials/surfaces present, as for example the walls, ceilings, floor, seats, etc.

 The way sound reflected (and re-reflected) by a sound source at a certain position as well as how the sum of direct and reflected sound is perceived by a listener at a particular position is what we call acoustics.

 How does ACS change acoustics?

 Acoustics are changed by adding sound reflections to those that are already present.
 To make sure this is done in a way that the listeners will perceive the total sum as being natural acoustics, it is of major importance that this happens at the correct place with the correct signals and timing.

 A number of microphones. (typically 8-40) are used to pick up sound.
 The recorded sound is processed, amplified and reproduced using a number of strategically placed loudspeakers. (often mounted invisibly)

 All loudspeakers together build a field of sound reflections which will change the acoustics.